The Santa Clause 2: Production

 In July 2000, it was announced Disney intended to move forward with a sequel to The Santa Clause with the initial draft written by Don Rhymer where the North Pole is operating at maximum efficiency until Santa is confronted with the challenge of balancing work and personal life.
 Michael Lembeck became attached to direct in November of that year.
 In April 2001, Cinco Paul and Ken Daurio were brought on by Disney to pen another draft of the sequel.

 The film was shot in Vancouver, British Columbia and at Mammoth Studios in Burnaby, British Columbia.

-A teaser trailer for this film originally referred to it as Santa Clause 2: The Escape Clause, scheduled for release on November 21, 2001.
+A teaser trailer for this film released with 102 Dalmatians and The Emperor's New Groove in late 2000 originally referred to it as Santa Clause 2: The Escape Clause, scheduled for release on November 21, 2001.
 The subtitle would later become the subtitle of the following sequel in 2006.